 Explore the Krasnaya Polyana Mountain Cluster

-Krasnaya Polyana (the Beautiful Meadow) is one of the main reasons why Sochi is referred to as “The Russian Switzerland”.
+Starting off this list of things to do in Sochi, we have Krasnaya Polyana (the Beautiful Meadow); one of the main reasons why Sochi is referred to as “The Russian Switzerland”.
 It is one of the most popular and most beautiful mountain clusters in all of Russia.
 Krasnaya Polyana features brand-new facilities, stylish luxury resorts, superb ski slopes, hiking trails, and of course, traditional Russian saunas.
 It’s a fantastic place for practicing winter sports but also for enjoying the mountains and some of the most amazing views of the magnificent West Caucasus Mountains.

 Chase waterfalls (33 of them to be exact)